noahc3/Homebrew-Guide/usingcfw/manualchoiupgrade.rst

 1. Close HacDiskMount
 2. Hold the power button on your Switch to shut down
-3. Put your Switch into RCM and send the **"hekate-ctcaer-4.8.bin"** payload you downloaded earlier
+3. Put your Switch into RCM and send the **"hekate-ctcaer-4.9.1.bin"** payload you downloaded earlier **while holding Vol-** to skip autoboot and enter the menu
 4. In Hekate, navigate to **Console Info > Print fuse info**
 5. Press **Power** to dump your fuse information to your SD card
 6. Press **Volume +/-** to go back